WavefrontDiffusion: Dynamic Decoding Schedule for Improved Reasoning: Experiments

 \subsection{Main Results}

 We first evaluate whether WavefrontDiffusion improves reasoning and code generation accuracy when the compute budget is fixed.
-Table~\ref{main_results_table} shows results across four benchmarks.
-WavefrontDiffusion achieves the best performance on all tasks and for both model scales.
+Table~\ref{main_results_table} shows results across five benchmarks.
+WavefrontDiffusion achieves the best performance on all tasks and for all three model families.
 It outperforms Standard Diffusion by a large margin and also provides consistent gains over BlockDiffusion.